jayzheng98/jayzheng98.github.io/_projects/project2.md

 <hr>

 ## Introducton
-**1.** This project does not simply transplant some novel techniques into an unexploited field of research, but tries to transform plausible methods to addrress issues already exist.
-How to testify that there are indeed security issues in the rail transit?
+**1.** How to testify that there are security issues in the rail transit?
 Maybe we can conduct penetration tests in a simulation environment.
 But how to figure out the route and goal of cyberattacks within such a complex system?
 The answer is to firstly conduct a **theoretical threat analysis**

 ## Design
 **1.** I've proposed a novel methodology for the coalescence analysis of safety and security in cyber-physical systems, namely the <u>Process-Oriented and Coalescent Analysis (POCA)</u>.
 Different from the traditional **object-oriented** methods that directly start the analysis with system components or communication links, our method mainly focuses on the specific working process of the object, which is **process-oriented** analysis